axonemeorg/papaya/server/README.md

 Zisk Server runs using Docker Compose and maintains the following services:

  - **CouchDB**: used for storing your data.
 Users and authentication are managed using CouchDB.
 Couch-per-user is disabled, and databases are managed by the API container.
- - **Symfony API**: used to manage creating users and databases within CouchDB.
+ - **Nginx**: used to proxy connections to CouchDB.
+It also hosts a Symfony API for creating users and databases within CouchDB.
+Externally, requests made to /database/* get proxied to the CouchDB container (minus the /database prefix), and requests made to /api/* get proxied to the Symfony API (minus the /api predix).

 ## Setup Pre-requisites
 1. You need Docker and `docker-compose`.